-Scientific Advisor's home care tips to manage COVID
+Scientific Advisor's home care tips to manage Covid

-New Delhi, April 30 (IANS) Amid the surge in Covid cases the Principal Scientific Adviser to the Government has curated information and brought a simple visual reference to manage mild symptoms of COVID-19 at home -- "Home care tips for managing COVID-19".
+New Delhi, April 30 (IANS) Amid the surge in Covid cases, the office of the Principal Scientific Adviser to the Government of India, K. Vijay Raghavan, has curated information and brought a simple visual reference to manage mild symptoms of COVID-19 at home -- "Home care tips for managing Covid-19".

-"The reference advises people not to panic if they experience any COVID-19 symptoms, as the majority of people can manage their infections at home by following self-care measures."
+"The reference advises people not to panic if they experience any COVID-19 symptoms, as the majority of people can manage their infections at home by following self-care measures," it said.

 It lists the common symptoms of the disease and recommends that at the first sign of the symptoms, people should isolate at home and begin following self-care measures.
 It asks people not to worry or become anxious, as these interfere with the body's immune response to fighting the infection.